dustinlikens/intro-to-express-js-phr-000/README.md

 _A [video lecture](#video-lecture) covering this content is below the README_

+**To play with these examples, you have to `git clone git@github.com:learn-co-curriculum/intro-to-express-js.git` into the Learn IDE or your environment.
+Then, `cd intro-to-express-js` to work in the project folder.
+Run `npm install` too.**

 ## Javascript, Meet `HTTP` with Node

 Node introduced a module in the framework called `http`.
 This low-level module provides a way to turn a Javascript application into a web application.
 Instead of running a program and it exiting after the procedure terminates, a program that leverages `http` can create a server, an application that will stay on, listening for HTTP requests and providing http responses.